BlafKing/BMT/README.md

 4. Select a save location
 5. Click 'Merge Files'

-NOTE: Using the option to set the dependencies to .latest can break some packages! (not any existing packages)
+NOTE: Using the option to set the dependencies to .latest is incompatible with some packages!
+Please turn it off if you're experiencing issues.

 ### Python:
 1. Make sure [Python](https://www.python.org/downloads/) is installed (I used Python 3.11)